-Everyone wants free things.
-Everyone wants to be paid for doing minimal work.
+People want free things.
 One way to earn on the web is searching through Bing.
 Bing Rewards (now known as Microsoft Rewards) is a free program from Bing that rewards you for using their search engine service.
 You can earn reward points by searching on a mobile device, on a desktop, on a surface tablet, Xbox, and more.
-This is effectively the same as being paid for searching the web.

 How to Sign up for Microsoft Rewards Program

-Here is the link to get started by signing up.
 From there, you put in your Microsoft Account email that you use, or you can put in an email address like Gmail, outlook, yahoo, or something else.
-Once you are signed in, you will be set to level one.
-There are only two levels in this program.
+When you begin with Microsoft Rewards, you will default to level one.
+There are two levels which I will get into more detail below.

 Level 1 vs Level 2 Microsoft Rewards Member